microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/DataIntegration/readme.md

 [Get derived tables](/Analytics/DataverseLink/DataIntegration/AdditionalScripts/get_derivetables.sql)

 ## Convert Id to RecId
 In some situations customers want to be able to convert from the unique <b>Id</b> field value used by Synapse Link to identify a record to the unique <b>RecId</b> field value used by Dynamics 365 finance and operations apps to identify a record.
 One possible scenario is when a customer is using incremental CSV and a delete occurs.
-In this case the CSV file contains only three fields, the first being the unique Id value.
+In this case the CSV file contains only three fields, the first being the unique <b>Id</b> value.

-Thus is a customer wants to convert from the Id value to RecId they can use this T-SQL script:
+If a customer wants to convert from the <b>Id</b> value to <b>RecId</b> they can use this T-SQL script:

 Select RecId, Id, ISNULL(\
            a.recid\